snowformatics/siFi21-/README.md

 Here, we report on a software called siFi for optimizing long double-stranded RNAi- target design and for prediction of RNAi off-targets.
 It is open source desktop software that provides an intuitive graphical user interface, works in Microsoft Windows environment and can use custom sequence databases in  standard FASTA format.

 Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0) License

+### We have received many requests to save the siRNA sequences, and we understand the importance of this feature:
+Unfortunately, this function has not been implemented, and si-Fi is currently not updated due to the need for a complete rewrite to meet current Python standards and library versions.

+However, there is a workaround, though it requires a bit of effort.
+You will need to locate the system's temporary directory, which on Windows is typically:

+C:\Users\YOUR_NAME_HERE\AppData\Local\Temp

+After running si-Fi, you will find a temporary file with a .json extension, such as tmppaivxu.json.

+To locate this file:

+- Check the time of the run.
+- Sort the files in the temporary directory by the latest creation time.

+This file contains all the siRNAs along with the relevant information in JSON format.
+There are numerous JSON parsers available online that can help you convert this data into a table-like format.

+We apologize for the inconvenience, but currently, this is the only method available to extract the siRNA sequences.